Introduction to Big Data and Data Professionals

 The Data Engineer’s primary role is to prepare data for analytical or operational uses.
 They are the data pipeline builders who bring together information from various sources.
 The data is integrated, consolidated and cleansed for use in analytics applications.

 Depending on the size of an organisation, the Data Engineer will work with a different scale and complexity of data.
-The larger the organisation the more complicated the analytics architecture and the more data they will be responsible for.
+The larger the organisation, the more complicated the analytics architecture and the more data it will be responsible for.

-Data Engineers work in data teams with Database Administrators and Data Analysts to improve data transparency and enable businesses to make more trustworthy business decisions.
+Data Engineers work in data teams with Database Administrators and Data Analysts to improve data transparency and enable businesses to make more responsible business decisions.

 Data Engineering Skills

-The very basics include the fundamentals of cloud computing, coding skills, and database design.
-Data Engineers however should be proficient in the following …
+The basics include cloud computing fundamentals, coding skills, and database design.
+Data Engineers, however, should be proficient in the following:

 - Data is most commonly stored in databases, so a thorough understanding of relational and non-relational databases is essential.